jackyzha0/jackyzha0.github.io/content/thoughts/interviews-and-data-recording.md

 Don't use vague questions, pilot the questionnaire before testing.

 Questions
-- should not be transferable to other interfaces, can't be interpreted in different ways depending on judgement (i.e. domain specific and clear wording)
+- should not be transferable to other interfaces, can't be interpreted in different ways depending on judgment (i.e. domain specific and clear wording)
--  avoid double-barrelled questions and leading questions
+-  avoid double-barreled questions and leading questions
 -  to de-bias: neutral language, can have random order of questions for different participants
 -  for validity
 	-  use previously validated questionnaires
-	-  traingulation (ask multiple questions about the same matter)
+	-  triangulation (ask multiple questions about the same matter)
 	-  piloting

 #### Types of questions**